 How is Your ‘Tourist Readiness’?

 You may not have a strong brand position in BRIC, but you may want to reach out to their consumers, when they visit High Streets.
 Many of today’s global brands benefited in their early days from affluent travelling shoppers.
-Abercrombie & Fitch in NY was for Europeans, what Gucci in Paris is for Chinese today, long before A&F opened its first store in Europe.
-But luxury shopping is only a small portion of tourists’ buy.
-If you watch tourists on High Streets, their mid-market consumption is at least as large as luxury retail.
+Abercrombie & Fitch in New York was for Europeans, what Gucci in Paris is for the Chinese today, long before A&F ever opened its first store in Europe.
+But luxury shopping is only a small portion of tourists’ buying.
+If you watch tourists on High Streets, their mid-market consumption is at least as large as in luxury retail.

 7 Key Success Factors in Retail Tourist Sales

-Our top 7 list shows that much can be done to improve tourist retail sales?
-You will have addressed some of the things on that list, but some may not be enough.
-Remember this: you have only one chance for a first impression – if you fail to deliver to Brazilian, Chinese or American tourists today, you may have to go a long way to win that consumer over when you open shops in their home market.
+Our top 7 list shows that much can be done to improve tourist retail sales.
+You will have addressed some of the things on that list already, but some may not be quite enough.
+Remember this: you have only one chance at a first impression.
+If you fail to deliver to Brazilian, Chinese or American tourists today, you may have to go a long way to win that consumer over when you open shops in their home market.

 About the Author:

-Guido is a global traveller in brand growth missions and a tourist shopper on many days throughout the year.
-It was 1995 in Singapore when Guido developed the first brand growth strategy, including tourist locations.
-20+ years and 30+ brands later his excitement for brand growth strategies in Asia, Europe & the Middle East has not diminished.
-If you want to collaborate with Guido on your opportunities in tourist retail, or share some thoughts, you can reach him best by email or see more about him here.
+Guido is a global traveler in brand growth missions and a repeat tourist shopper on many occasions throughout the year.
+It was 1995 in Singapore when he developed the first brand growth strategy, including tourist locations.
+20+ years and 30+ brands later his passion for brand growth strategies in Asia, Europe & the Middle East remains unchanged.
+If you want to collaborate with Guido on your own tourist retail, or simply share your thoughts on this post, you can reach him via email or read more of his workhere.